Imperator Furiosa: Mad Max: Fury Road

 Eventually, Furiosa comes across a Vuvalini watchtower.
 She identifies herself to the watchwoman, who is revealed to be Valkyrie.
 Valkyrie calls the remaining Vuvalini to meet Furiosa as they identify her as one of their own and learned how long she was gone.
 However, they also explain that the Green Place is no longer habitable.
 In the twenty-odd years since Furiosa was kidnapped, its supply of fresh water disappeared and the soil decayed into a poisonous swamp.
 Furiosa is devastated to learn that she actually passed through the Green Place the night before, but did not recognize it.
+She just takes some steps, removes her prosthetic arm, and screams in sorrow.

 The Vuvalini decide to trek across the salt flats to find a new home, and Furiosa initially opts to join them.
 However, Max persuades her and the Vuvalini to return to the Citadel, the only confirmed source of fresh water in the wasteland.
 Max reasons that because Joe has committed the bulk of his army (and his allies' armies) to pursue Furiosa in the desert, the Citadel must be undefended; as such, if Furiosa can get past Joe's army, she will be able to conquer the Citadel.
 He persuades Furiosa that building a new civilization with the Citadel's resources is her best chance at finding redemption.

-Capitalizing on this opportunity, Furiosa reassumes command of the War Rig and leads the rag-tag group of rebels back to the Citadel, in the process engaging in a running battle with several groups of vehicles driven by the War Boys.
+Capitalizing on this opportunity, Furiosa re-assumes command of the War Rig and leads the rag-tag group of rebels back to the Citadel, in the process engaging in a running battle with several groups of vehicles driven by the War Boys.
 Ultimately, Furiosa is able to board Joe's vehicle and slay the dictator.
 Upon returning to the Citadel in Joe's vehicle, she displays Joe's corpse to the crowd, earning the crowd's admiration.
 She is last seen ascending into the cliffside Citadel on a lift used to move vehicles up and down the fortress.
 Furiosa and Max later glimpse each other one more time before Max disappears into the crowd.